rjdurlin42/mariokartrev_2_team_4/README.md

 ### Stakeholders

-The main customer for this project was Jesse Roberts, however a commercialized version of this product would likely garner attention from gamers as well as people who enjoy fitness/cycling.
+The main customer for this project was Jesse Roberts, however a commercialized version of this product would likely garner attention from people who enjoy playing Mario Kart, fitness, and/or cycling.